lucasmoura/deep_learning_blog/content/posts/automatic-star-rating-for-movie-reviews-part-1.md

 ![image alt text](/automatic-star-rating-for-movie-reviews-part-1/cineclick_sentences_size.png)

-We can see that the average number of words in each review is kind of big, specillay for the reviews from *Cinema Em Cena*.
+We can see that the average number of words in each review is kind of big, specially for the reviews from *Cinema Em Cena*.

-We now have a small and unbalaced dataset and with reviews with a relatively high number of words.
+We now have a small and unbalanced dataset and with reviews with a relatively high number of words.
 Therefore, I don't believe that a simple model and a simple training approach will be enough to solve this problem.